nahuelmol/chatroom.django/README.md

 ## Goal

 To create a game that allows users to guess words.
-It going to generate random words, and we should throw what is the word we guess it is
+It's about of random words generation, and we should throw what is the word we think it could be.
+Yes, it's not an original idea but it's entertaining.

-Now, I think it would be great to add more alterbstives to this platform.
-Adding the posibility to plan chat events, I mean common chats.
+Now, I think it would be great to add more alternatives to this platform.
+Adding the posibility to plan chat events, chatsrooms.
 And also, to plan adding game events based on the chat game mentioned in prev paragraph

 ### Tests